 To meet clinical criteria for OCD, the symptoms must interfere with important activities or cause significant distress.2

-Can You Actually Have OCD Without Compulsions?
+But Can You Have OCD Without Compulsions?

-Compulsions are a key criterion for diagnosing OCD, but pure-O OCD involves someone completing the compulsions in their mind instead of acting them out.
+Compulsions are a key criterion for diagnosing OCD, but pure O OCD involves someone completing the compulsions in their mind instead of acting them out.
 They will likely have compulsions you can’t see, and they will visualize their compulsions.

 Pure O OCD Symptoms